What to Wear in Barcelona | Seasonal Barcelona Packing List

 Day pack or purse/bag

 Bringing a small bag when exploring Barcelona is very useful.
-My Osprey backpack has a daypack that has several compartments, so we carry valuable items and essentials.
+My Osprey backpack has a daypack that has several compartments, so we can carry valuable items and essentials.

 Packing cubes